 Empowering Patients in Autoimmune Disease Management

-Current medical treatment is lacking for patients with autoimmune diseases.
+Current medical treatment may not fully address the needs of patients with autoimmune diseases.
 While conventional medications may be necessary, especially for people with more severe symptoms, they can come with serious side effects when used on a long-term basis.
 It’s important for patients to understand the risks versus benefits of medication therapy.

-Oftentimes, people with mild to moderate autoimmune symptoms can thrive without medications when they treat root causes with natural therapies like diet, supplements, and lifestyle.
-Even patients with more severe cases may be able to reduce or eliminate the need for conventional medications when they take a root-cause treatment approach.
+Oftentimes, people with mild to moderate autoimmune symptoms can thrive without medications when they address underlying factors with natural therapies like diet, supplements, and lifestyle.
+Even patients with more severe cases may be able to reduce or manage the need for conventional medications when they take a root-cause treatment approach.

 An integrative approach will personalize the treatment to the specific individual and allow the patient to be involved in the decision-making process to determine which therapies may be most beneficial.
 The National Institutes of Health National Center for Complementary and Integrative Health is an excellent resource for patients wanting to learn more about integrative approaches for autoimmunity.